nvda-es/devguides_translation/original_docs/spladdoninternals.md

 * D: Remaining time for the opened playlist.
 * K: Moves to a marked track.
 This was discussed in column routines and place marker sections.
 * Control+K: Sets track place marker.
 Consult the place marker section to learn how it works.
 * Shift+R: Library scan.
 This is a convenience function to start library scan in the background, useful if you have added new tracks from a number of folders via Studio Options dialog.
-Consult a previous article on library scan for details on library scan internals.
+Consult library scan section for details on library scan internals.
 * 1 through 0 (6 for studio 5.0x): Columns Explorer (discussed earlier).
 Unlike other commands in this set, this routine uses Windows API only.
 * F8: Obtains playlist snapshot information for the currently loaded track, including track count, shortest and longest tracks and top artists.
 This feature uses a combination of Windows and Studio API's.
 * Shift+F8: requests a playlist transcript (data about loaded playlist).
 Just like playlist snapshots, it uses a combination of object navigation and Windows API.